shanhaiying/megua/doc/source/userguide.rst

 User Guide
 ==========

-Meg is originally an acronym of 'Mathematics Exercise Generator'.
+MEGUA is originally an acronym of 'Mathematics Exercise Generator'.
 It is a package to use in |sagemath|_ for create and edit a personal database of LaTeX_ exercise templates.
 The package is ready for command line use or notebook use.

 Meg operations are: